stonne-simulator/stonne-simulator.github.io/ASPLOSTUT.md

 Francisco Muñoz-Martínez - francisco.munoz2@um.es

 ## ACKNOWLEDGMENTS
 This work was supported by NEC Laboratories Europe, Project grant PID2020-112827GB-I00, by MCIN/AEI 10.13039/501100011033, RTI2018-098156-B-C53 (MCIU/AEI/FEDER,UE), NSF OAC 1909900 and US Department of Energy ARIAA co-design center.
-The work was also supported by Grant RYC2021-031966-I funded by MCIN/AEI/ 10.13039/501100011033 and by the “European Union” or by the “European Union NextGenerationEU/PRTR”.
+The work was also supported by Grant RYC2021-031966-I funded by MCIN/AEI/ 10.13039/501100011033 and by the “European Union NextGenerationEU/PRTR”.
 F. Muñoz-Martínez was supported by grant 20749/FPI/18 from Fundación Séneca.

 ## PREVIOUS OFFERINGS